What does the curriculum look like?

 Memorization has become a long-lost, yet highly valuable skill.
 Our students will hone that skill of memorization not only through learning and absorbing facts but also learning by heart God’s Word.
 While the term “memory work” may come to mind, it is more “learning by heart,” actually taking to heart God’s Word.
 Because students in the grammar stage are drawn to motion, repetition, action, songs, and chants, we use these activities to assist with learning this information by heart.

 Religion: Christ is truly at the center of what we do at Martin Luther School and Preschools.
 Prayer is integrated at various times of each day, beginning, end, at mealtime, and whenever needed.

 Our religion curriculum gives our students background in basic Bible accounts, Lutheran doctrine, and the application of God’s Word to their daily lives.

 Chapel services are held each Wednesday morning at 8:30, led by pastors from our association LC-MS churches.
 Parents and visitors are invited to attend these if they wish.
 Students have the opportunity to bring an offering for chapel.
 Each quarter of the school year specific charities and ministries are supported by our gifts and offerings.

-Math: We use the Saxon math curriculum.
-Saxon math integrates continual reviewing of prior concepts while adding new concepts of mathematic skills.
+Math: We use the Rod and Staff curriculum.
+Rod and Staff integrates continual reviewing of prior concepts while adding new concepts of mathematic skills.
 As students advance, a typical lesson may include fractions, geometric, as well as algebraic concepts.